-Cloud infrastructure management refers to the processes, tools, and strategies employed to oversee and control all components that comprise a cloud environment, including virtual machines, storage systems, networks, and resources hosted in it.
-It allows organizations to take full advantage of cloud computing while having control, visibility, and governance over their IT assets.
+Cloud infrastructure management encompasses the processes, procedures, toolsets, and methods used to manage and control all aspects that make up cloud management; things like virtual machines, storage, networks, and resources hosted in it.
+Cloud infrastructure management allows organizations to fully utilize cloud computing while still being able to control, govern, and have visibility into their IT assets.

-Security is of primary concern in cloud infrastructure management, and organizations should implement stringent safeguards to protect their data, applications, and infrastructure from potential threats and breaches.
-This includes access controls, encryption tools, vulnerability assessments, and regular audits to maintain high confidentiality, integrity, and availability of their information assets.
+Security is the primary concern when it’s time to manage their cloud infrastructure, and organizations must put strict controls in place to protect the data, applications, and to protect their infrastructure from threats and breaches.
+This includes access control, encryption tools, vulnerability assessments, and regular audits to have high levels of confidentiality, integrity, and availability of their information assets.

 What Is Cloud Infrastructure Management (CIM)?

-Cloud infrastructure management refers to overseeing and controlling all components and resources in a cloud computing environment, including hardware, software, networking protocols, storage technologies, virtualization platforms, and virtualized virtual services that make up its foundation.
-Effective management is necessary for cloud services’ optimal performance, scalability, security, and cost efficiency.
+Cloud infrastructure management means managing and controlling all components and resources of a cloud computing (a.k.a. cloud) environment; these components usually include hardware, software, networking protocols, storage technologies, virtualization platforms, and the virtualized virtual services that lie below them.
+Management is necessary to maintain optimal performance, scaling, security, and cost efficiency of cloud services.

-Cloud infrastructure management involves allocating and overseeing the resources necessary to support cloud-based applications and services, including virtual machines, storage volumes, databases, load balancers, and other infrastructure components.
-Additional tasks may involve capacity planning, resource allocation, and performance optimization to meet users’ and applications’ demands.
+Cloud infrastructure management involves the assigning and management of the resources necessary to support the cloud-based applications and services, such as virtual machines, storage volumes, databases, load balancers, and other infrastructure components.
+Additional management duties may involve capacity planning, resource allocation, and performance optimization to satisfy user, application, and service demands.

 Types of Cloud Infrastructure Management